symbol/symbol-docs/source/concepts/multisig-account.rst

 It is not always necessary to force all cosignatories to cosign transactions associated with the multisig account.
 NEM allows to set up the minimum number of cosignatory agreements.
 These properties can be :ref:`edited <guide-modify-a-multisig-account-min-approval>` afterward to suit almost all needs.

-NEM's current implementation of multisig is *"M-of-N"*.
+NEM's current implementation of multisig is *"M-of-N"*, where M is the number of cosignatories requeired to announce a transaction and N is the total amount of cosignatories for that particular multig account.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

 Similarly, cosignatories can :ref:`invite other accounts to take part in the multisig <guide-modify-a-multisig-account-add-new-cosignatory>`, or  :ref:`propose to remove others <guide-modify-a-multisig-account-removing-a-cosignatory>` when the defined conditions are fulfilled.

 .. note:: Multisig accounts are a powerful tool, but please use this tool with caution.
 If the cosignatories keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
-Choose wisely ``minimum removal`` parameter to avoid this situation.
+Choose ``minimum removal`` parameter wisely to avoid this situation.

 ***********
 Constraints